Great Neighborhoods - NE Bellevue

 Bellevue already has existing codes, the city just has to enforce them.
 I have seen zero notice from the city that these type of code violations are being addressed and rectified.

-John almost 3 years ago
+John over 3 years ago

 North East Bellevue (NEB) has many apartment in the Crossroads, Overlake and the old Group Health property.
 Only Crossroads apartments are in Bellevue the great majority of high density apartments are in Redmond and those apartments have a huge impact on traffic and resources in NEB.
 Consequently these Redmond apartments must be considered when addressing the neighborhood impact of new housing typologies such as detached accessory dwelling units, duplexes and triplexes in NEB.